-Good: Radical looks make it stand out, an appealing mix between a hatch and an SUV, seats four in comfort, impressive direct injected 190bhp 1.6-litre turbo drives well.
+Good: Radical looks turn heads.
+Appealing mix between a hatch and an SUV.
+Seats four in comfort.
+Impressive direct injected 190bhp 1.6-litre turbo drives well.

 Good: The first sensible sized electric car at a sensible price, ideal as a second car for short suburban runs or for use in the city.

-Bad: Limited range of 100 miles means it cannot fully replace a petrol, diesel or hybrid family car, limited supply and at £25,990 not cheap.
+Bad: Limited range of 100 miles means it cannot fully replace a petrol, diesel or hybrid family car.

 Good: Low emissions and fuel consumption from 1.2-litre engine.
 Roomy and seats five.
 Decent value for money.
 Bluetooth as standard.

 Bad: Lags behind most other small hatchbacks.
 Not as much hip and shoulder room as headroom.
 Interior feels cheap in places.
 Unexciting to drive.
 Air con not standard on Visia.

 Good: Reliable and feels good quality, car-like interior, was the fastest pick-up in its class, useful rear hinged rear doors on crew cab.